1966 FIFA World Cup: Qualification

 Despite the Africans' absence, there was another new record number of entries for the qualifying tournament, with 70 nations taking part.
 FIFA determined that ten teams from Europe would qualify, along with four from South America, one from Asia and one from North and Central America.

 Portugal and North Korea qualified for the first time.
-Portugal would not qualify again until 1986, while North Korea's next appearance was at the 2010 tournament.
-This was also Switzerland's last World Cup finals until 1994.
-Notable absentees from this tournament included 1962 runners-up Czechoslovakia and semi-finalists Yugoslavia.

 Qualified teams

 The following 16 teams qualified for the final tournament.